The Belgica & Beyond

 Unfortunately his wishes were of little use; the Belgian government did not wish to send a third officer abroad.

 Meanwhile, de Gerlache had just announced his expedition to the South Pole.
 Danco went to him, and, with extraordinary insistence, begged to be included among the officers.
 The gallant young man assented in advance to all the requirements of the position and to all the wishes of the head of the expedition, and even put a sum of several thousand francs at his disposal.
-De Gerlache, however, hesitated: not because he doubted Danco’s capabilities and courage, not
+De Gerlache, however, hesitated: not because he doubted Danco’s capabilities and courage, not because he spurned the money offered to him, of which he had the utmost need, but because he knew that Danco had a very delicate chest.
+In the end, faced with the obstinate insistence of our friend, he gave in.

 But then the army put up a strong opposition.
 All the chief officers expressed an unfavorable opinion of Danco’s departure, especially the Inspector General of the armed forces, Lieutenant-General de Cuyper, an old friend of Lieutenant-Colonel Danco.
 He said that allowing the son to leave would mean sending him to a certain death; moreover, this would deprive the expedition of a member possessing the same abilities but with more robust health.